View our new 2024-2027 Strategic Plan

 Professional Development

 - Best Practices in Digital Learning: Formerly known as Distance Learning 101/102, this professional development cohort opportunity will support ABE teachers, staff, and administrators in setting learners up for success in distance (asynchronous) learning and online class formats (fully online, blended, HyFlex, etc.).
 We’ll focus on learner orientation, ongoing digital navigation/tech support, and instructional and assessment best practices.
-The kickoff will be held the week of November 11, 2024, and the cohort experience will conclude in February 2025.
-The exact dates will be announced; please check the MN ABE Connect newsletter and the Distance Learning website.
+2025-26 times and dates to be announced - please check the MN ABE Connect newsletter and the Distance Learning website.

 - Get to Know Google Classroom is a self-paced, asynchronous course for adult education teachers who are new to using Google Classroom, a learning management system commonly used in Minnesota schools.
 This course introduces teachers to the platform and walks through the steps of setting up a class, inviting learners to join the class, creating assignments, and sharing and collaborating with other teachers.
 The Distance Learning Team extends our sincere thanks to adult education teacher Kris Klas of the Hubbs Center for Lifelong Learning for sharing their original class and materials with us so that we can make them available to all adult educators in Minnesota.
 To join the course, go to Google Classroom, login with your Google Account, and enter class code: td3vjxb, or use the link above.